-PERFORMANCE GOALS FOR FYS 2020 THROUGH 2021
+PERFORMANCE GOALS FOR FYS 2021 THROUGH 2022

-PG 3-A: In FY 2020, the Board will issue a report to Congress and the Secretary on advances in repository science and operations from international underground research laboratory collaborations.
+PG 3-A: In FY 2021, the Board will issue a report to Congress and the Secretary presenting a Survey of National Programs for Managing HLW and SNF.

-PG 3-B: In FY 2020 through 2021, the Board will conduct technical information exchange activities with other countries, such as Finland and Sweden, where deep geologic repositories for SNF or HLW are being licensed or constructed.
+PG 3-B: In FY 2021 through 2022, the Board will conduct technical information exchange activities with other countries, such as Finland and Sweden, where deep geologic repositories for SNF or HLW are being licensed or constructed.

-PG 3-C: In FYs 2020 through 2021, the Board will continue to monitor activities in other countries related to programs for the management and disposal of SNF and HLW.
+PG 3-C: In FYs 2021 through 2022, the Board will continue to monitor activities in other countries related to programs for the management and disposal of SNF and HLW.

-MANAGEMENT GOALS FOR FYS 2020 THROUGH 2021.
-To enhance the effectiveness and efficiency of Board activities supporting its Strategic Objectives and PGs, the Board has identified the following MGs for FYs 2020 through 2021:
+MANAGEMENT GOALS FOR FYS 2021 THROUGH 2022.
+To enhance the effectiveness and efficiency of Board activities supporting its Strategic Objectives and PGs, the Board has identified the following MGs for FYs 2021 through 2022: